You can sit in and observe a driving test if you're 16 or over, but you can’t take any part in the test and you must follow certain rules.

-Turn your phone off or make sure it’s switched to silent before the test starts.
+Turn your phone off or make sure it’s switched to silent.

-You can help the candidate to lift the bonnet if they are struggling, but don’t interfere unnecessarily during the vehicle safety questions.
+You can help the candidate to lift the bonnet if they’re struggling, but don’t interfere unnecessarily.

 Where you sit

-Sitting behind the candidate is usually the least intrusive position.
-However, the best position for you is wherever it’s the most comfortable, providing you can sit upright with the seatbelt correctly fitted.
+It’s usually least intrusive to sit behind the candidate, However, the best position is wherever it’s the most comfortable, providing you can sit upright with the seatbelt correctly fitted.

 During the test

-- you’re allowed to change position to improve the candidate’s visibility during the reverse exercises
+- change position to improve the candidate’s visibility during the reverse exercises

-- don’t prompt the candidate by coughing, or nudging the back of their seat
+- prompt the candidate by coughing or nudging the back of their seat

 The test won’t be stopped if you naturally look left, right and behind you - but try not to put the candidate off.